 Julian House has announced the appointment of a new Chair of Trustees.

-Joy Saunders was voted in at the charity’s recent AGM and takes over from the outgoing Chair, Ed Rowberry.
+Joy Luxford was voted in at the charity’s recent AGM and takes over from the outgoing Chair, Ed Rowberry.

 Already a trustee at the charity Joy brings to her new role a wealth of not for profit sector experience particularly in the fields of international development, governance and capacity building.
 Although her work has often taken her to some interesting overseas assignments, including Afghanistan, Joy is very much a Bathonian.